jhaskinsjr/nebula/README.md

 flushed by the commit
 stage.
-Control-flow hazards are handled by the commit stage when a jump (JAL, JALR) or a taken branch (BEQ, BNE, BGE, BLT, BGEU, BLTU) instruction retires; when this happens, the new PC is reported, which is sensed by the instruction fetch stage and the decode stage.
+Control-flow hazards are handled by the commit stage when a jump (JAL, JALR) or a taken branch (BEQ, BNE, BGE, BLT, BGEU, BLTU) instruction retires; when this happens, the target PC is remembered and all subsequent instructions will be flushed until the instruction at the target PC arrives in the commit stage.
+Also, as soon at the jump/branch commits the target PC is transmitted on the results channel where it is sensed by the instruction fetch stage and the decode stage.
 The instruction fetcher responds by beginning to fetch instruction bytes from the new PC;
 the decoder responds by flushing all previously-decoded instructions.
-Finally, the commit stage will flush all instructions following the jump/taken branch until it receives an instruction with the target PC.

 ### Lime